 The GDP per person in the Southern region is 3rd highest (63,000 PPS) of the 323 regions for which there is NUTS2 regional GDP 2016 data, after Inner London West (185,100 PPS) and Luxembourg (76,200 PPS).
 The Eastern and Midland region is 8th (54,000 PPS) while the Northern and Western Region lags considerably, in 181st place (23,900 PPS).

 Given that the eligibility for the European Regional Development Fund (ERDF) and the European Social Fund (ESF) is calculated on the basis of regional GDP per inhabitant (in PPS and averaged over a three year period) this rank is important.
-The NUTS 2 regions were ranked and split into three groups during the programming period 2014–20:
+The NUTS 2 regions will again be split into three groups for the programming period 2021–27:

 - less developed regions (where GDP per inhabitant was less than 75% of the EU average);

-For the programming period 2021-2027, the Commission envisages the continued use of the NUTS classification for determining the regional eligibility for support from the ERDF and the ESF.
+For the programming period 2021-2027, the Commission envisages the continued use of the NUTS classification for determining the regional eligibility and co-financing rates for support from the ERDF and the ESF.

 Figure 3: NUTS2 Regional GDP per person as percentage of the EU average (EU=100)

 The Northern and Western region, however, had a GDP of 82% of the EU average in 2016.
 It was more than 90% of the EU average in only two of the last ten years (2011 and 2012), although in 2006 it was greater than the EU average at 102%.
-It is estimated at 84% of the EU average in 2017 and so it seems likely that the Northern and Western region will qualify as a ‘transition’ region in the programming period 2021-2027.
+It is estimated at 84% of the EU average in 2017 and so the Northern and Western region would qualify as a ‘transition’ region in the programming period 2021-2027.

 There are of course difficulties with the use of GDP as a measure of regional disparities and regional well being (see here and here) but despite these concerns it remains the most important statistic for regional economic activity.
 It is essential to our understanding of the changes taking place in Irish regions, although, in order to fully understand regional growth and change, it is important to use GDP in combination with other data such as that on employment, enterprise activity, income, wealth and consumption.